The Cache module installs the Cache tools app to flush and refresh the cache.

 Implementing a custom cache policy

-To implement a custom cache policy, extend the CachePolicy class and override the methods you wish to customize.
+To implement a custom cache policy, implement the CachePolicy interface and override the methods you wish to customize.
 The default policy:

 ...determines if a requested page should be cached, retrieved from the cache or not cached at all.
 It is called for every request and takes care of any expiration policy, that is if the page should be re-cached.
 The CacheFilter (or any other client component) can determine its behavior based on the return CachePolicyResult, which holds both the behavior to take and the cache key to use when appropriate.